jaydeep82/razrbit-sdk-ios/README.md

             privateKey = [responseValues objectForKey:@"privateKey"];
     }];
 ```
-Creates a new bitcoin address in your wallet
+Creates a new bitcoin address in your wallet.
+Stores address and private key in the keychain,
+and the address is made visible in the user_defaults under the key: ```address```.

 ```ios
     [[Razrbit sharedInstance].wallet sendAmountFromAddress:@"1exampleFromAddressPrivateKey"